-12 Oct Where to Spend Christmas in the UK
+12 Oct The 12 days of Christmas: 12 places to spend Christmas in the UK

 Spending Christmas in Nottingham is a magical experience, it becomes home to its very own Winter Wonderland, Nottingham hosts sparkling Christmas markets, an ice rink, and family pantomimes.
 Taking over Old Market Square in the centre of the city, this attraction is set to bring in over 2.9 million visitors over the Christmas period.
 The event has over 70 stalls, children’s rides and is the biggest Christmas market in the East Midlands.

 Edinburgh is renowned for its manmade and natural beauty, from Holyrood Park to Edinburgh Castle.
 At Christmas, this city comes alive with dazzling lights, Christmas markets and a Christmas tree maze.
 From the 17th November visitors will be able to try out numerous rides including roller coasters, bumper cars, and a Santa train.
 An ice rink, fireworks and concerts take place from November onward.